Thrive in High-Demand, Data-Driven Careers

 The demand for data science professionals has exploded in the past decade.
 As more businesses invest in digital transformation, they’re collecting “oceans of data” that they aren’t equipped to handle but are desperate to capitalize on.5 That means that job opportunities for data scientists and analysts will continue to multiply, both in terms of numbers and compensation.

-Employment of data scientists is projected to grow 35% from 2021 to 2031, much faster than the average for all occupations.4 With an average salary of about $120,000, a booming job market, and impressively high job satisfaction, ‘data scientist’ was ranked the third best job in America in 2022.3,6
+Employment of data scientists is projected to grow 34% from 2024 to 2034, much faster than the average for all occupations.4 With a 2024 median salary of about $112,590, a booming job market, and impressively high job satisfaction, data scientist ranked the fourth best tech job in America in 2026.4,3 Review additional data science outcomes and salaries.

 What can I do with an Online Master’s in Data Science?